migueljoaquincarino/ECE-2112-PA-1/README.md

     first, *middle, last = item
     return [last] + [*middle] + [first]
 ```
 The function utilizes extended sequence unpacking in which *middle unpacks multiple element placed as the middle variable throughout the sequence.
-The first and last elements are identified using item[0] and item[-1], while item[1:-1] obtains all the elements between them.
 Once executed the function then returns the list in which the first and last elements are swapped while the middle elements retain it's order.
 ## Examples Given:
 Example C1:
 ```python